BlackSmith/py.lockfile/README.md

 ## Advance options

 The tool accepts many arguments, the most useable are  `--python-version` and `--platform`.
-They
 They can help us to download packages for different python version or OS platform.
+Get the correct value of `--platform` attribute for your system, can be complicated.
+This command can help `py_lockfile --help | grep 'Your current platform'`

 ```shell
 > py.lockfile --help